The Pageantry and Politics of Medieval Tournaments: An Overview

 Tournaments in the early-modern period

 The meelee would become less relevant over time while the joust started to be the spectacle.
-Armor specifically made for tournaments (not just from an aesthetic point-of-view, also from a technical one), with lance rests (or arrêt) to direct the force of the impact into the entire armor of the wearer for stronger blows, armor to protect against breaking your neck when fallig from the horse by limiting the movement of the neck and detaching your head from the armor (like being inside a shell that doens’t touch you), frog-mouth helmets in which you were essentially blind once you straightened your back, less mobility and thicker plates, etc… armor that you wouldn’t want to use in battle but were nearly perfect for preventing injuries and mobile enough to get on a horse and steer it straight forward.
+Armor specifically made for tournaments (not just from an aesthetic point-of-view, also from a technical one), with lance rests (or arrêt) to direct the force of the impact into the entire armor of the wearer for stronger blows, armor to protect against breaking your neck when falling from the horse by limiting the movement of the neck and detaching your head from the armor (like being inside a shell that doesn’t touch you), frog-mouth helmets in which you were essentially blind once you straightened your back, less mobility and thicker plates, etc… armor that you wouldn’t want to use in battle but were nearly perfect for preventing injuries and mobile enough to get on a horse and steer it straight forward.

-Shields, often targes, with spring mechanisms such that the shield would either fly away or burst on a good hit, lance points which didnt’ have one point but rather three points to distribute the force better and help catching the enemy helmet, shield or some other piece of armor to rip it (partly) off.
+Shields, often targes, with spring mechanisms such that the shield would either fly away or burst on a good hit, lance points which didn’t’ have one point but rather three points to distribute the force better and help catching the enemy helmet, shield or some other piece of armor to rip it (partly) off.
 All of the medieval and early-modern love for complex mechanisms poured into equipment for tournaments.

 Eventually tournaments started to disappear together with the knight, or at least the identity of the medieval knight, in the late 16th-17th century.